DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/get-an-international-relocation-payment.md

 The Department for Education reserves the right to withhold payment if you are no longer studying on an eligible course or employed in an eligible job on the payment date.

-Once you have received the international relocation payment, if you met the eligibility requirements you will not be asked to pay it back, even if you leave England, your training course or your job as a teacher.
+Once you have received the international relocation payment, and if you met the eligibility requirements, you will not be asked to pay it back, even if you leave England, your training course or your job as a teacher.

 ### Tax